 In 2016, the ongoing opioid crisis pushed the provincial death toll to an unprecedented peak of 914 overdose deaths, almost 80% higher than 2015.
-With studies showing that fewer than 1 in 10 patients struggling with substance use receive evidence-based treatment, the BCCSU aims to close the gap between research and practice to improve the health system for those struggling with problematic substance use.
+With studies showing that fewer than 1 in 10 patients struggling with substance use receive evidence-based treatment, the BCCSU aims to build upon the success of its partner organization, the BC Centre for Excellence in HIV/AIDS, and close the gap between research and practice to improve the health system for those struggling with problematic substance use.

 “Thanks to the John Volken Academy’s gift, we’re able to support the important work of the BCCSU,” says Dick Vollet, President and CEO of St. Paul’s Foundation.
 “In the face of a public health emergency, continued collaboration and support is crucial as many people continue to face substantial barriers in their care.”

 The gift from John Volken Academy will help promote a recovery-oriented system of care across the province.
 The partnership will help support the BCCSU’s engagement with those in recovery from substance use and helping those working to augment and support best practices for service provision in the area of addiction recovery.

 In addition, Addiction Medicine Fellows – who are part of the largest interdisciplinary addiction medicine training program in North America hosted at BCCSU – will have the opportunity to train at the John Volken Academy as part of an orientation to therapeutic community models of care.
 This collaboration will further the BCCSU’s mission to train the next generation of leaders in addiction and recovery-oriented medicine.